pandas-dev/pandas-governance/governance.md

     and merging pull requests.
 -   Make decisions about the Services that are run by The Project and manage those Services for the benefit of the Project and Community.
--   Make decisions when regular community discussion doesn’t produce consensus on an issue in a reasonable time frame.
+-   Make decisions when regular community discussion doesn't produce consensus on an issue in a reasonable time frame.

 ### Core Team membership